CA Number Display Requirements

 California Number Display Requirements Information

 Are you in need of CA Number display requirements?
 If so, you're in the right spot.
-Our organization specializes in assisting all commercial carriers across California.
+Our organization specializes in assisting all commercial carriers across California and Start a Trucking Company.
 The mission of our team is to ensure carriers maintain great government standing.
-Doing so will prevent the government from executing fines and penalties.
+Doing so will prevent the government motor carrier authority from executing fines and penalties.

 Official CAlifornia Number Display Requirements, According to the DOT

 Every commercial vehicle in California needs to have a name or trademark displayed.
 That name or trademark must get displayed on both sides of every vehicle US Dot Number.
 The name or trademark has to appear legible from 50 feet away.
 This applies during daylight hours.
 The number must refer to the individual who has operating authority over the vehicle.
 Or, it can refer to the name of the vehicle lessee or lessor.
 These requirements refer to two official California Vehicle (CVC) Sections.
 They are 27901 and 27900(a).

 Here is how to display your CA Number truck decals.
 They must appear on lower areas of a truck’s cab doors BOC-3.
 Each carrier should use high contrast lettering.
 This is so the numbers will have legibility from 50 ft away.
 Make sure that your bold lettering is at least two inches in length.
 This will make it easy for people to read.
 Here are the four recommended fonts to consider.

 2. Century Gothic.